jerrytigerxu/AVT-SOSO/CIF-Automation/README.md

   - ~~Embedding of form into the website (hidden link) (12/19)~~
     - ~~Created private page on AVT site called "CIF Automation Test" with the embedded HTML Form~~
 - **PAC Phase** (12/23-30)
-  - Form refinement (data validation, default values, required fields, and optimization)
+  - Form refinement (data validation, default values, required fields, and styling)
-  - Ensure the form is accessible and optimized for various devices
-  - Consider incorporating features like conditional logic, progress bars, and a "save and continue later" option
-  - Research ways to save the form results as PDFs (so they can be filed away in OneDrive) (maybe after filling them out they get automatically saved somewhere)
+  - Have an email automacially be sent to CS that also has an attachment of the form results
+  -